How to Use a Web API to Send Email

 Web APIs for sending email are transforming the way that companies communicate with customers, users, and prospects.
 With just a simple API, any developer can enable their organization to send email at scale.
 Let’s take a closer look at what an email API is and when you should use a web API to send email.

 What is an email API?

-An email API (application programming interface) enables developers to easily access features and functionality that are made available by an ESP (like SocketLabs).
-An email provider that is developer focused, will provide you with a range of APIs to help you accomplish a number of different objectives.
+An email API (application programming interface) enables developers to easily access features and functionality that are made available by an Email Service Provider (ESP) like SocketLabs.
+An email delivery provider that is developer focused, will provide you with a range of APIs to help you accomplish a number of different objectives.
 For example, you can use an API to: